HL7/smart-app-launch/input/pages/app-launch.md

-Note that the SMART App Launch Framework connects third-party applications to Electronic Health Record data, allowing apps to launch from inside or outside the user interface of an EHR system.
+The SMART App Launch Framework connects third-party applications to Electronic Health Record data, allowing apps to launch from inside or outside the user interface of an EHR system.
 The framework supports apps for use by clinicians, patients, and others via a PHR or Patient Portal or any FHIR system where a user can launch an app.
 It provides a reliable, secure authorization protocol for